LIVE CLASSES

 How to Draw Cute Stuff: Draw Anything and Everything in the Cutest Style Ever!
 (Volume 1)

 Want to draw cute stuff?
 This is an awesome book for beginners and advanced artists.
-Basics, fundamentals, and advanced concepts.
+Basics, fundamentals, and a few more advanced concepts.

 Fundamentals of Character Design: How to Create Engaging Characters for Illustration, Animation & Visual Development